Sexual Minority Rights as Human Rights: Mapping the Evolution of LGBT Norms in Swedish and U.S. Foreign Policy

 Diplomacy, foreign policy, graduate curriculum development, Swedish

-Elise Carlson-Rainer is a doctoral candidate at the University of Washington’s Jackson School of International Studies.
+Elise Carlson-Rainer completed her Ph.D. at the University of Washington’s Jackson School of International Studies in 2016.
 She specializes in Swedish and U.S. politics, human rights foreign policy, and LGBT rights.
 Her research attempts to examine why and how Lesbian, Gay, Bisexual, and Transgender (LGBT) rights became incorporated into the foreign policies of Sweden and the United States.
 She formerly worked in the U.S. Department of State’s Bureau of Democracy, Human Rights, and Labor.

 - Anish Goel and Elise Carlson-Rainer, “India: a Microcosm of Tensions on LGBT Rights,” Foreign Policy; the South Asia Channel.
 December 10, 2015.